 Founded in 1921 following a split from the Social Democratic Party, it was banned under the Nazi occupation.
 It was only after Soviet Russia entered World War II that the Party developed resistance activity in the Protectorate of Bohemia and Moravia; because of this, it gained a certain degree of popularity with the general public after 1945.
 After the communist coup in 1948, the Party had sole power in Czechoslovakia for over 40 years.
 The 1950s were marked by party purges and a war against the 'enemy within'.
-A rift in the Party led to a relaxing of control during the Prague Spring starting in 1967, which came to an end with the occupation of Czechoslovakia by Soviet and allied troops in 1968 and was followed by a period of normalization.
+A rift in the Party led to a relaxing of control during the Prague Spring starting in 1967, which came to an end with the occupation.
 The communist rule came to an end after the Velvet Revolution of November 1989.